diversifyds/library-checkouts-db/README.md

 ## Background
 The Library Checkouts Database is a fictitious and simulated SQLite database made for learning and practicing SQL.
-The database aims to model how and what a library keeps track of when lending materials.
+The database aims to model how and what a library keeps track of when lending books.

 ### Table Definitions